RahulKhanSuvo/discount-pro/README.md

 - **User Authentication:**
   - Users can sign up or log in using their **email** or **Google account** through **Firebase Authentication**.

+- **User profile update:**
+  - Users can there profile , user can add profile photo.

+- **Forget Password:**
+  - Users can reset there password

 - **Browse Coupons:**
   - Users can browse coupons for different brands and stores.
   - View details like **discount amount**, **expiry date**, and **product categories**.